rdaum/moor/README.md

     * Quota support.
     * Background tasks resumption after restart (from DB and from textdump load.)
     * Dump to a backup `textdump` format (or some stable backup format for between-version migrations.)
-    * `read`; This is used for prompts, password changes, editor, etc. It's slightly tricky because of the 'transactional' nature of I/O in Moor where all verb and I/O operations can be retried on transaction commit failure.
-Haven't decided what to do about this.
-    * Actual transaction retry on commit-conflict.
-(Mainly because without actual users and stress testing I haven't been able to provoke this scenario to test against yet.
-The hooks are there, just not done.)
 * Improvements needed:
     * Performance improvements.
 Especially caching at the DB layer is missing and this thing will run dog-slow without it